reddyvikas118/React_Notes_App/README.md

 ## 📬 Contact

-This project was created by Sahil Makadia.
+This project was created by Vikas Reddy.
 For any queries or feedback, feel free to reach out via email at reddyvikas1618@gmail.com .

 Thank you for selecting MyNotes!
 We're dedicated to enhancing your task management.
 If you have any questions or feedback, don't hesitate to reach out.
 Happy organizing! 📅